pigudog/stats_medical/README.md

 # stats_medical
- stats with python and MR
+ stats with python and R